fchen65@asu.edu

 M. Agheli, S. G. Faal, F. Chen, H. Gong, and C. D. Onal, “Design and fabrication of a foldable hexapod robot towards experimental swarm applications,” in 2014 IEEE International Conference on Robotics and Automation (ICRA), May 2014, pp. 2971–2976. doi: 10.1109/ICRA.2014.6907287.

-I also designed a series of bending and linear pneumatic soft actuators along with their fabrication processes.
+I also designed a series of bending and linear pneumatic soft actuators and their fabrication processes.
 The bending one also has integrated curvature sensing.
 They are the building blocks of a soft snake robot and are also used to study soft robot control algorithms.

 M. Luo et al., “Motion Planning and Iterative Learning Control of a Modular Soft Robotic Snake,” Frontiers in Robotics and AI, vol. 7, 2020, doi: 10.3389/frobt.2020.599242.